The Mexico I know is full of small communities and towns that beckon visitors to stop by. Especially when it comes to dining.

 If you want to experience as many culinary adventures around Mexico as possible, get authentic Mexican insurance before leaving.
 It only takes a few minutes online for you to secure Mexico auto insurance.

 Have you visited Puerto Nuevo before?
-If so, you’d know the lobster village of Baja California Norte, is such a spot, now famous for its wonderful langosta that is served throughout the year.
-You might want to stop en route to Ensenada or Cabo San Lucas, or you might make the 30-minute trip past the border just to enjoy the lobster for yourself.
+If so, you’d know the lobster village of Baja California Norte is renowned for its famous langosta.
+You might want to stop en route to Ensenada or Cabo San Lucas.
+Or you might make the 30-minute trip past the border just to enjoy the lobster for yourself.

 Dining Tips for Puerto Nuevo

 Many of the menus are quite similar in nature.
 However, you should know that larger lobsters are tough, and small lobsters are illegal.
 A weight of approximately 1 lb. is ideal.
 Additionally, it is helpful to keep seasonal lobster issues in mind.
 Lobster harvesting is illegal in Baja from the middle of February through the middle of September.
 During this time, restaurants with significant resources and connections are more likely to import fresh lobster.
 However, some of the smaller restaurants rely on frozen lobster to get by.
 Choose one of the larger restaurants for the freshest selection.
 Consider Casa de la Langosta, Villa Ortega’s, or Sandra’s, three of the top-rated lobster stops according to tourists.

 Getting to Puerto Nuevo

 You will will travel approximately 34 miles to reach Puerto Nuevo on Mexican Highway 1.
 There’s a small cost to drive on the toll road, but it’s easily worth the price.
 In an accident on the toll road, your coverage is supplemented by toll insurance.
 Exits will be clearly marked, making it easy to reach your destination.